BillJr99/Ursinus-CS374-Fall2024/_pages/Labs/lab-parser.md

 }
 ```

 First, modify this scanner and parser to support floating point values instead of integer values.
 You will modify your numeric token type to include an optional decimal point, and use the `atof` function to convert it to a floating point value.
 You will also modify your types union in the parser to be a `float` type instead of an `int`.
 Run your calculator with some test inputs to verify that it is working.
+Don't forget to change your calls to `printf` to print `%f` instead of `%d`!

 Now, we will modify the grammar to support variable assignments.
 To do this, we will support new grammar productions that allow storing an expression into a variable defined by an identifier that you can retrieve like a numeric value.
 We will also add a type to our types `union` whose type is a `char*` (the name of the identifier variable).
 Create a new token called `T_ID` (the name is arbitrary!) whose lexeme is one or more alphabetical characters, and a new token called `T_ASSIGN` that is the lexeme `:=`.
 You'll have two new productions: a new `line` of the form `T_ID T_ASSIGN expr line`, and a new `factor` production that resolves to `T_ID`.
 The type of the `T_ID` token will be text, so you can set the token type of whichever `union` element you associated with the `char*`.